Obviously Five Believers

 Strange how some people enjoy living dangerously.

-“The Swedes have seen too many Bergman movies!”
+“These guys have seen too many Bergman movies.”

 There’s contempt in Lark Skyrider’s voice.
 Inhaling deeply, he points at the landscape with his cigarette, says:

-“Now they’ve reached the stage where they believe they are actually acting in one.
+“They’ve reached the stage where they believe they are actually acting in one.
 He traumatized a whole nation.
 Made them all hate each other.
 Most likely your neighbour is a child molester, wife beater or rapists.
 That’s what the modern Swede sees when he looks in the mirror.
 A suspect.
-Not that we Norwegians are any better.
-Shit, no!
+A deviant.
 In fact, whole of Europe is dressed in the rags of guilt.
-No sooner you’re born than they glue a big sign of “GUILTY!” to your forehead.
-No wonder Western culture is evaporating between the voter ballots.
+No sooner you’re born than they make you feel guilty.
 The European is indoctrinated to hate himself.
-From kindergarten and all the way up: loathe thyself, despise thy culture!
-Feel guilt, be shameful!
 This is cultural suicide, Swedish style.”

 “Hey, don’t forget Bob’s a Swede too!”
 Raymond interferes.

-“You’re on thin ice, amigo,” Raymond replies. ”One might soon question your Dylan credentials.
-Those are Bob’s own words.
-In 1978 he told a female reporter from Swedish TV: “I happen to be a Swede myself”.
-And, you know, I guess he is right, ‘cause who else than a Swede would be capable of singing Blowing In The Wind year in and year out?”
+“You’re on thin ice, my friend,” Raymond replies. ”If you continue like this one might have ample reason to question your Dylan credentials.
+In 1978 Bob told a reporter from Swedish TV: “I happen to be a Swede myself”.
+And maybe he really is, because who else than a Swede would be capable of singing Blowing In The Wind on stage year in and year out?”

-“But he liked strawberries”, The Kid sounds as if somebody just gave him a candy.
+“But he liked strawberries”, The Kid say dreamily.

 “Listen, Kid”, Lark Skyrider says slowly, “you keep quiet for the next five minutes and I’ll buy you a chocolate at the next stop.”

 I look ahead just in time to see the old Wolksvagen suddenly pulling up by the side of the road.
-An old, grey haired woman carefully steps out of the car.
+An elderly grey haired woman carefully steps out of the car.

 “It’s Joan Baez!”
 Lark Skyrider shouts.